Efficient Multi-Template Learning for Structured Prediction: Multiple Template Learning

-The linear parametric representation of $F$ is usually used as $F(\mathcal{X},\mathcal{Y};\textbf{w}) = \textbf{w}^T \Phi(\mathcal{X},\mathcal{Y})$.
 For structural outputs, the standard zero-one cost function frequently used in classification is not appropriate.
-Most applications need specific cost function, so we define the general cost function $\Delta(\mathcal{Y},\mathcal{Y}')$ to quantify the cost if the instance with true output $\mathcal{Y}$ is assigned to be $\mathcal{Y}'$.
-The margin re-scaling with general loss functions and linear penalty term can be formulated as a minimization of the regularized empirical risk :
+Most applications need task-specific cost function, so we define a general cost function $\Delta(\mathcal{Y},\mathcal{Y}')$ if the instance with the true output $\mathcal{Y}$ is assigned to be $\mathcal{Y}'$ with the property $\Delta(\mathcal{Y},\mathcal{Y})=0$.
+The margin re-scaling with general loss functions and linear penalty term can be formulated as a minimization of the regularized empirical risk: \begin{small}